cloudnative-pg/cloudnative-pg/docs/src/replication.md

     size: 1Gi
 ```

-Replication slots must be carefully monitored in your infrastructure.
-By default,
-we provide the `pg_replication_slots` metric in our Prometheus exporter with
-key information such as the name of the slot, the type, whether it is active,
-the lag from the primary.

-!!!
-Seealso "Monitoring"
-    Please refer to the ["Monitoring" section](monitoring.md) for details on
-    how to monitor a CloudNativePG deployment.

-You can also control the frequency for which a standby queries the
+You can also control the frequency with which a standby queries the
-`pg_replication_slots` view on the primary and updates the local copy of
+`pg_replication_slots` view on the primary, and updates its local copy of
-another standby's slot, like in this example:
+the replication slots, like in this example:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1